 Orthodontics is no longer considered a high-end service in the United States, as shown by the number of people who have used this form of treatment.
 More than 40% of children have undergone orthodontic treatment by age 17.

 Furthermore, the average cost for an orthodontic appliance is less than $2000, and costs are expected to decrease.
 This is because there is a huge rise in the number of orthodontists opening their practices.
 With more options, dentists can offer lower prices and even financing for their patients while still getting the same quality of service.

 2. Increased Use of Technology

 As mentioned above, the use of technology is increasing in the orthodontic industry.
 This is due to lower costs and a higher level of security.
 Orthodontic care providers have used various online methods for appointment scheduling, training their employees, and even managing patient treatment information over time.

-In 2022, the use of technology will be further expanded to include efficient software for 3D treatments and mobile apps for orthodontic patients.
-Also, the adoption of the “Internet of Things” (IoT) will allow the integration of electronic devices into orthodontic care.
+In 2023, the use of technology will be further expanded to include efficient software for 3D treatments and mobile apps for orthodontic patients.
+Also, adopting the “Internet of Things” (IoT) will allow the integration of electronic devices into orthodontic care.
 This will help create a seamless experience among patients and doctors, including remote checkups and instant notifications.

 3. Implant Industry Will be the Main Growth Factor

 In the past few years, there has been much discussion about the need for orthodontic implants.
 However, with a cost of about $3000 and a long recovery time, it was not until recently that implant dentistry became available for orthodontic patients.